UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 ## <a name="type-file"></a>Type File (optional)
 [Go to Top](#top)
 If particles are identified by a type ID, the type ID to element or molecule conversion is stored in the type file.
-Additionally, the file can contain meta information about the molecule, e.g. charge.
+NGPF supports a hierarchical structure to reconstruct complex particle combinations or molecules.
+However, only the `Name` and the `TypeID` is required to identify particles.
+A user can also define parameters of any shape to a `typeID`.

 <table style="width:97%;">
 <caption> Parameters accepted by the NGPF Type File.</caption>